 “You are the light of the world.”
 Matthew 5:14

 I like quotes.
-My kids got me a quote calendar for Christmas last year.
-A couple of weeks ago there was one from Eleanor Roosevelt that has laid on my desk in the days since.
+One year, my kids got me a quote calendar for Christmas.
+One quote was one from Eleanor Roosevelt.
 She said, “It is better to light a candle than to curse the darkness.”

-- We can show mercy and love when we are faced with rejection.
+- We can show mercy and love even when we are faced with rejection.

-- We can demonstrate patience and kindness when we encounter frustration and hatred.
+- We can demonstrate patience and kindness even when we encounter frustration and hatred.

-- We can embody peace and security when pushed to fear and despair.
+- We can embody peace and security even when we are pushed to fear and despair.

 Be the light.